PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 \parblock
 The name of the clock.
 This name is auto generated from the card index and stream direction.
 Devices with the same clock name will not use a resampler to align the clocks.
 This can be used to link devices together with a shared word clock.

-In Pro Audio mode, nodes from the same device are assumed to have the same clock and no resampling will happen when linked togther.
+In Pro Audio mode, nodes from the same device are assumed to have the same clock and no resampling will happen when linked together.
 So, linking a capture port to a playback port will not use any adaptive resampling in Pro Audio mode.

 In Non Pro Audio profile, no such assumption is made and adaptive resampling is done in all cases by default.
 This can also be disabled by setting the same clock.name on the nodes.
 \endparblock